Bogomil-Stoyanov/MovieStreamingApp/README.md

 * [Deployment](https://github.com/Bogomil-Stoyanov/ForgottenFilmsApp#deployment)

 ## Overview
 Forgotten Films App is an Android application for enjoying films from the past.
-It provides everything that you will need to immerse the user in the world of classic films.
+It provides everything that you will need to immerse the user in the world of classic films. <br />
 **Get it here:** [Forgotten Films](http://bbsapps.eu/forgottenfilms/forgottenfilms.html)

 #### Tech stack: